guntrip/catnap/README.md

 If you disable both *mouse* and *windows*, the application just acts as a timer.

+Right click the tray icon/menu icon to disable cat nap and to make it launch on start up.

 ## Installation

 Check the releases for Windows and OSX installers.